nikitavoloboev/data/docs/travel/visited/germany.md

 # Germany

-Quite sad that [Germany government](https://twitter.com/ViolavonCramon/status/1535621476707098624) decided to appease [Russia](russia.md) with its policies of [minimal military help to Ukraine](https://www.reddit.com/r/worldnews/comments/vuru3u/ukraine_cant_have_natostyle_security_guarantees/) due to fear of getting cut off from Russia's gas supply.
-Which would indeed [destroy a large portion of EU economy](https://www.reddit.com/r/worldnews/comments/vuru3u/comment/iffwkh2/?utm_source=reddit&utm_medium=web2x&context=3).
-This reliance on Russian energy export is the only reason the Ukraine war was allowed to happen in the first place.

-What's even more tragic is that some [minor political 'green party' managed to ban off nuclear in Germany](https://twitter.com/mark_lynas/status/1545345583262695424).
-I hope things change and change soon because further reliance on non EU made energy sources means no good prosperous future for whole of EU.
-There's lots of fascinating research happening to [solve fusion](https://astralcodexten.substack.com/p/your-book-review-the-future-of-fusion) so will see.
-Although some say even that [won't fix the energy problem in Germany/EU](https://news.ycombinator.com/item?id=32104875).
+I find it unfortunate that some [minor political 'green party' managed to ban off nuclear in Germany](https://twitter.com/mark_lynas/status/1545345583262695424).
+Supposedly Germany is taking measures to reverse these decisions by investing and building more nuclear plants.

+There's lots of fascinating research happening to [solve fusion](https://astralcodexten.substack.com/p/your-book-review-the-future-of-fusion) so I hope for that Germany and [EU](europe.md) at large become energy independent in near future.

-Aside from those geopolitical failures, Germany seems like a nice place to live in if you ignore the super high taxes.
+Germany seems like a nice place to live in if you ignore the super high taxes and a certain reliance on bureaucracy/papers to get things done, especially when it comes to starting business.

 Berlin is [one of](visited.md) my favorite cities to visit.
 The food and people there are amazing.

 ## Notes